u24569608/COS_214-Final_Project/plant-nursery-simulator/docs/demo.md

     * Message: Questions?

 #### 🎤 Adriano's Speech (Conclusion)
-> "Thank you, Bulelani and Zoe.
+> "Thank you, Bulelani and Zoë.
 >
 > In summary, our Plant Palace system successfully models a complex nursery using C++17 and object-oriented principles.
 By applying design patterns like **Facade**, **Composite**, **Observer**, and **Adapter**, we built a system that is flexible, maintainable, and meets all the project requirements.
 >